HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 ## How to Submit

 Fill out the submission.md file before submitting.
-If you deviated from the instructions or have any feedback, that's the place to put it! **Make sure you provide the link of your live page!**
+If you deviated from the instructions or have any feedback, that's the place to put it! **Make sure you provide both the source code (your Github repository) and the link of your live page!**

 Once complete, email either (a) a zip of your work or (b) a link to your GitHub repository to your recruiting specialist so they can forward it to the web team.

+*Please not that the [HubSpot CMS for Developers Course][academy-hubspot-cms-for-devs] offers a similar practicum to this code exercise to give you a HubSpot Academy Certification but this present assessment has some extra requirements and its submission and review are part of tottally separeted processes.* **So please make sure to submit this assessment as explained above.**

 ---